Japanese destroyer Asashio (1936): History

 The Asashio-class destroyers were larger and more capable that the preceding Shiratsuyu class, as Japanese naval architects were no longer constrained by the provisions of the London Naval Treaty.
 These light cruiser-sized vessels were designed to take advantage of Japan's lead in torpedo technology, and to accompany the Japanese main striking force and in both day and night attacks against the United States Navy as it advanced across the Pacific Ocean, according to Japanese naval strategic projections.
 Despite being one of the most powerful classes of destroyers in the world at the time of their completion, none survived the Pacific War.

 Asashio, built at the Sasebo Naval Arsenal was laid down on 7 September 1935, launched on 16 December 1936 and commissioned on 31 August 1937.
 During trials, Asashio experienced steering problems and her maneuverability was unacceptable.
 The class was retrofitted with a redesigned stern and rudder design to resolve the problem.
 Other problems, chiefly involving the new and sophisticated 50000 hp turbines, were also resolved.

 Operational history

 At the time of the attack on Pearl Harbor, Asashio served as the flagship of Destroyer Division 8 (Desdiv 8), and a member of Destroyer Squadron 2 (Desron 2), escorting Admiral Nobutake Kondō's Southern Force Main Body out of Mako Guard District as distant cover to the Malaya and Philippines invasion forces in December 1941.
 Asashio escorted a Malaya troop convoy from Mako towards Singora, then put into Hong Kong on 5 January 1942.
 She escorted another troop convoy to Davao, and then accompanied the Ambon invasion force (31 January), the Makassar invasion force (8 February) and the Bali/Lombok invasion force (18 February).

 Battle of Badung Strait

 On the night of 19 February 1942, Asashio participated in the Battle of Badoeng Strait.
 Asashio was guarding the transport Sasago Maru off Bali when an Allied fleet attacked.
 Asashio has been credited with sinking the Dutch destroyer HNLMS Piet Hein with a torpedo, plus gunnery hits on the Dutch light cruiser HNLMS Tromp and the American destroyer USS Stewart.
-Asashio suffered light damage: she was hit once with a 76 mm shell from Tromp, losing a searchlight and four men killed, 11 wounded.
+Asashio suffered light damage: she was hit once with a 76 mm shell from Tromp, losing a searchlight, four men killed, and 11 wounded.
 She towed her damaged sister ship Michishio to Makassar after the battle.

 In March, Desdiv 8 returned to Yokosuka.
 In April, Desdiv 8 was reassigned to Destroyer Squadron 4 (Desron 4).
 Desron 4 sailed to Manila Bay to assist in the shelling of Corregidor in late April and May 1942, returning to Kure, before deploying to Guam.